Upgrade Process Bullet List

 Devolutions Server upgrades are not overly complicated, but certain steps must be planned carefully.

-Please contact us at service@devolutions.net to book a session where we'll help out.
+Please contact us at service@devolutions.net to book a session where we will help out.

 Devolutions Server is used by teams, this means that other users must be taken into account before starting with the upgrade.